'War on mum-and-dad landlords': Kāinga Ora under fire for leasing perks

 The Government removed the ability to deduct mortgage interest on rental properties from taxes but landlords whose properties were used for social housing were exempt from the change.

-“Our plan is work and we remain absolutely committed to urgently increasing supply, including those for rental properties, which is why we are also exempting build-to-rent developments that offer long-term rentals from the interest deductibility changes,” Woods said.
+“We remain absolutely committed to urgently increasing supply, including those for rental properties, which is why we are also exempting build-to-rent developments that offer long-term rentals, from the interest deductibility changes,” Woods said.

 Bishop said, in his view, the tax rules had backfired and driven up rents.